jsbisht/run-in-batch/README.md

 - Run either parallely or serially
 - Set number of tasks in one batch
 - Set timeout for each task
-- Set timeout for each batch
 - Callback function for completion of each task
 - Callback function post completion of each batch
-- Return list of failed jobs post completion

 ## options